-The two graphed curves displaying system-level trends reflect three organ allocation systems – kidney, liver, and lung – averaged together in two different ways:
+The two graphed curves displaying system-level trends reflect four organ allocation systems – kidney, liver, heart, and lung – averaged together in two different ways:

 - A waiting list population-weighted average, in which kidney allocation will have the greatest influence since the size of the kidney waiting list greatly exceeds other organs.